axa-group/bauta.js/packages/bautajs-decorator-filter/README.md

 ## Usage

-Include it on the step you need to apply the filters, the decorator will automatically filter the previous step result using the loopback filters comming from `ctx.req.query.filter`
+Include it on the OperatorFunction you need to apply the filters, the decorator will automatically filter the previous OperatorFunction result using the loopback filters comming from `ctx.req.query.filter`

 ```js